raeufroushangar/MICA-Weighted/README.md

 # ECMPIA: Encoding and Clustering Mutations Positional Impact Algorithm

-ECMPIA integrates partitioning and clustering methods to capture and analyze the positional impact of mutations (bases and regions) across DNA/RNA/protein sequences.
+ECMPIA algorithm integrates partitioning and clustering methods to capture and analyze the positional impact of mutations (bases and regions) across DNA/RNA/protein sequences.
 It helps bioinformaticians and researchers identify significant mutation hotspots and their impact on sequences.

 ## Project Description